Leucothoe (daughter of Orchamus): Other versions

 According to Lactantius Placidus, Ovid got this myth from Hesiod, although some scholars doubt this particular attribution.
 His abridged version largely follows Ovid's own, but contains certain differences.
-Like Ovid, Lactantius does not not make it clear how Clytie knew about Helios and Leucothoe, or how Helios knew it was Clytie who had informed the king.
+Like Ovid, Lactantius does not clarify how Clytie knew about Helios and Leucothoe, or how Helios knew it was Clytie who had informed the king.

-In another narrative, after Helios had intercourse with Leucothoe, the girl who caused Leucothoe's doom is identified as her (unnamed) sister, and their father name is Orchomenus instead, which is also the name of a town in Beotia, suggesting in this version the myth took place there and not in Babylon.
+In another narrative, after Helios had intercourse with Leucothoe, the girl who caused Leucothoe's doom is identified as her (unnamed) sister, and their father's name is Orchomenus instead, which is also the name of a town in Beotia, suggesting in this version the myth took place there and not in Babylon.
 The anonymous author mentions by name the plants the two sisters turned into, contrasting the vagueness of Ovid's telling.
-Hyginus might have known a very different version of this myth, for he names one of the Argonauts, Thersanon, as the son of Helios and Leucothoe, and places her in Andros rather than Persia, implying a version where Leucothoe survives (at least for as long as it took to produce a child), though he could simply refer to a different Leucothoe.
+Hyginus might have known a very different version of this myth, for he names one of the Argonauts, Thersanon, as the son of Helios and Leucothoe, and places her in Andros rather than Persia, implying a version where Leucothoe survives (at least for as long as it took to produce a child).
+However, he could simply be referring to a different Leucothoe.

 Some scholars have suggested that the stories of Leucothoe and Clytie were originally two distinct ones that were combined along with a third story, that of Helios discovering Ares and Aphrodite's affair and then informing Hephaestus, into a single tale either by Ovid himself or Ovid's source.

 Culture

-It's been suggested that this myth was used to explain the use of frankincense in the god's worship, similar to the story of the nymph Daphne who transformed into a laurel tree; Leucothoe's death by burial at the hands of her male guardian, not unlike Antigone's fate, might denote archaic cult practices involving human sacrifice in tree-related worship.
+It's been suggested that this myth was used to explain the use of frankincense in the god's worship, similar to the story of the nymph Daphne, who transformed into a laurel tree; Leucothoe's death by burial at the hands of her male guardian, not unlike Antigone's fate, might denote archaic cult practices involving human sacrifice in tree-related worship.